fennel-ai/client/docs/pages/development/unit-testing.md

 body of the test, you can do all operations that are typically done on a real client - you can commit datasets/featuresets, log data, extract features etc.

-Since external data integration doesn't work in mock server, the only way to bring data to a dataset in the mock server is by explicitly logging data to a [webhook](/api-reference/connectors/webhook).
+You can bring data to a dataset in the mock server, by using the log function from our testing library or by explicitly logging data to a [webhook](/api-reference/connectors/webhook).